extplug/plug-modules/README.md

 Returns an array of **original** module names that were *not* remapped.
 This is mostly useful for finding more modules to reverse-engineer.
+Note that this is only useful if you've run _all_ detectives, otherwise modules that haven't yet been used won't be remapped.

 ## How It Works